jacobkap/crimebythenumbers/docs/reshaping.md

 Each row of data is a stop and frisk, and there were 13,459 in 2019.
 That number may seem low to you, especially if you've read articles about how frequent stop and frisks happens in New York City.
 It is correct - at least correct in terms of reported stops.
 Stop and frisks in New York City peaked in 2011 with nearly 700,000 conducted, and then fell sharply after that to fewer than 23,000 from 2015 through 2019 (the last year available at the time of this writing).

-Looking at the results of `head()`, we can see that this is a rich dataset with lots of information about each stop (though many columns also have missing data, so not as rich as it initially appears).
+Looking at the results of `head()`, we can see that this is a rich data set with lots of information about each stop (though many columns also have missing data, so not as rich as it initially appears).
 Each stop has, for example, the date and time of the stop, whether an arrest was made and for what, physical characteristics (race, sex, age, height, weight, clothing) of the person stopped, and the location of the stop.
 One important variable that's missing is a unique identifier for either the officer or the person stopped so we can see how often they are in the data.
 The "ISSUING_OFFICER_COMMAND_CODE" variable may be a unique ID for the officer but it's not clear that it is - there are different officer ranks for the same command code so this appears to me to be different officers.

 ## Reshaping a single column

-Relative to most datasets in criminology, this is an enormous amount of information.
+Relative to most data sets in criminology, this is an enormous amount of information.
 So I encourage you to explore this data and practice your R skills.
 As this chapter focuses on reshaping, we won't do much exploring of the data.
 This data is in long format as each row is a different stop and the columns are information about that specific stop.
 We can't convert this to wide format as there are no repeated entries in the data; each row is of a unique person stopped (at least as far as we can tell.
 In reality there are likely to be many people stopped multiple times in the data).
 We could use another variable such as stopped persons' race or gender and reshape it using that, but that'll lead to many thousands of columns so is not a great idea.

 Instead, we'll first aggregate the data and then reshape that aggregated data.
 We'll aggregate the data by month and by day of week and see how many people of each race were stopped at each month-day-of-week.
 In addition to `tidyr`, we'll use functions from `dplyr` to aggregate our data.
 Since we've already installed that package we just need to use `library()` and don't need to use `install.packages()` again.
 We've already used the `group_by()` function in aggregating, and now we'll introduce a new function: `count()`.
 In our earlier aggregation code (introduced in Section \@ref(aggregate)), we used the function `summarize()` and summed up columns which had a numeric variable (e.g. the number of murders). `count()` works similarly by sums up categorical variables, which in our case is the race of people stopped.
 Using `count()` we enter in the categorical column in the parentheses, and it'll make a new column called "n" which is the sum of each category.
 Since we're aggregating the data let's save the result of our aggregating to a new object called "sqf_agg".